nicobotol/Distributed_project/README.md

 ## Other material

-- In the folder "Figure", there are parametric analysis images
+- In the folder "Figures", there are parametric analysis images and other useful pictures taken from simulations
 - The .mp4 file shows a complete simulation performed with 13 parachutes and all probabilities set to 1

 <p align="center">